leogtzr/fatloss/README.md

 # fatloss

-*fatloss* is a little simple to show what are your maintenance calories.
+*fatloss* is a simple CLI program to show what are your maintenance calories.
 It will print maintenance calories using the Harris-Benedict and the Mifflin St. Jeor equations.

 ```
 Usage: